gh-ramz/JPEG-algorithm/README.md

 This project is based on the original repository [josgard94/JPEG](https://github.com/josgard94/JPEG) and has been extended and modularized to allow greater flexibility and experimentation:

+- **Extended Image Compatibility:** Significantly improved from the original version, this implementation accepts color images of **any dimensions**.
+The original code was limited to 256x256 grayscale images.
+This version incorporates color space transformation (e.g., to YCbCr) to handle color images effectively.
 - Modular design, with distinct scripts for different stages of the JPEG process, for easier modification and testing of different JPEG parameters.
 - Configurable parameters such as:
   - Quantization matrices and quality factors